tdiprima/repo-sanity/README.md

 A lightweight scanner that detects common secret leaks in your codebase before CI or GitHub scanners do.

+I cleaned up my whole codebase with this.

 Detects:

 - API keys (AWS, OpenAI, Stripe, GitHub tokens, generic key assignments)